 ● Exam Prep Analysis and personalize planning after the course

 Free GMAT Class

 Best for: Everyone.
-Whether you are just starting out or you need to finetune a few skills, we feel it's best that you meet with us to determine if your methods are best for you
+Whether you are just starting out or you need to finetune a few skills, it's best that you meet with us to determine if our methods are best for you.

-Best for: Students who have already studied with a GMAT prep company or who have already taken an official exam and need to improve their score 10 - 50 point.
+Best for: Students who have already studied with a GMAT prep company or who have already taken an official exam and need to improve their score 10 - 50 points.